pyconll/pyconll/docs/starting.rst

 Conclusion
 ----------------------------------

 ``pyconll`` allows for easy CoNLL-U loading, traversal, and serialization.
 Developers can define their own transformation or analysis of the loaded CoNLL-U data, and pyconll handles all the parsing and serialization logic.
-There are still some parts of the library that are not covered here such as the ``Tree`` data structure, loading files from network, and error handling, but the information on this page will get developers through the most important use cases.
+There are still some parts of the library that are not covered here such as the ``Tree`` data structure, loading files from resources other than files, and error handling, but the information on this page will get developers through the most important use cases.

 .. _MutableSequence: https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableSequence
 .. _load: pyconll/load.html